New Year's Eve: Wales

+The Welsh tradition of giving gifts and money on New Year's Day (Calennig) is an ancient custom that survives in modern-day Wales.
+Groups of singers, such as children or young people, go around the houses of their local area and sing a new years song to wish a happy new year.
+The custom, similar to carol singing, leads to the group receiving money for their performance.
+This custom is also coupled with the tradition wassailing in the presence of Mari Lwyd (a horse's head mounted on a pole).

+In Cwm Gwaun, Pembrokeshire, the tradition of observing the Old New Year (on the 13 January) is still followed with similar festivities including Calennig.

 Thousands of Welsh citizens descend every year on Cardiff to enjoy live music, catering, ice-skating, funfairs, and fireworks.
 Many of the celebrations take place at Cardiff Castle and Cardiff City Hall.

 Every New Year's Eve, the Nos Galan road race (Rasys Nos Galan), a 5 km running contest, is held in Mountain Ash in the Cynon Valley, Rhondda Cynon Taf, South Wales.
 The race celebrates the life and achievements of Welsh runner Guto Nyth Brân.

 Founded in 1958 by local runner Bernard Baldwin, it is run over the five-kilometre route of Guto's first competitive race.
 The main race starts with a church service at Llanwynno, and then a wreath is laid on Guto's grave in Llanwynno graveyard.
 After lighting a torch, it is carried to the nearby town of Mountain Ash, where the main race takes place.

 The race consists of a double circuit of the town Centre, starting in Henry Street and ending in Oxford Street, by the commemorative statue of Guto.
 Traditionally, the race was timed to end at midnight, but in recent times it was rescheduled for the convenience of family entertainment, now concluding at around 9 pm.

 This has resulted in a growth in size and scale, and the proceedings now start with an afternoon of street entertainment, and fun run races for children, concluding with the church service, elite runners' race, and presentations.